DimaBerezovskyi/simple-python-selenium-framework/README.md

 - Integrated with **GitHub Actions** CI workflow for Darwin (Mac) and Linux.
 - Supports multiple environments: **dev**, **stage**.
 - Generates **pytest reports** and **custom logs**.
+- Secure Secrets Handling: Sensitive data like passwords are encrypted and stored securely.
+- Test Data Management: Integrated with YAML files for test data storage and access.

 ## Getting Started